 In recognition of the feat of civil engineering employed in designing and building the aqueduct, the Grade 1 listed structure and the Llangollen Canal were awarded UNESCO World Heritage Site status in June 2009.

-The World Heritage site includes Pontcysyllte Aqueduct, Chirk Aqueduct and Viaduct, tunnels, cuttings, and 11 miles of the Llangollen canal, running from Gledrid Bridge near Rhoswiel to the incredible Horseshoe Falls.
+The World Heritage site includes the two most famous aqueducts in Wales: Pontcysyllte Aqueduct and Chirk Aqueduct, plus the Chirk Viaduct, tunnels, cuttings, and 11 miles of the Llangollen canal, running from Gledrid Bridge near Rhoswiel to the incredible Horseshoe Falls.

 Fun Facts About Pontcysyllte Aqueduct